robertZaufall/mindmanager_ai/readme.md

 <img src="doc/windows_mindmanager.png" height="210" >

 ### macOS
-MindManager objects are addressed by using the AppScript library:
+MindManager objects are addressed by using AppleScript or the AppScript library:

 <img src="doc/macos_mindmanager.png" height="200" >

+The behaviour can be switched in the config-files: `"appscript"` vs. `"applescript"`.

 ## Implementation details
 The Mermaid mindmap syntax is used when talking to the OpenAI LLM as an intermediate "language".
 Log file contents for input, output, prompt can be used in other use cases eg. mindmap visualizations in GitHub markdown files.